 And lastly I will discuss some open questions with multi-cloud that my team is still actively working on.
 So takeaways.
 Cloud-agnostic abstractions prevents fragmentation’s and proliferation of identities, policies, and toolings but is not always possible.
 Proliferation right here means that you have to use different accounts and different user account and service accounts to access comparable services on different cloud.
 And it’s even harder to manage policies because the IM boundaries and IM policies are totally different in concepts and different API objects.

 And the toolings that you use to access those cloud services or the client libraries are all so different.
 So essentially you have the problem of fragmentation’s where you’re doing one thing for Azure and totally different things for Amazon.
-And another different kind of set up for GCP.
+And another different kind of set up for Google Cloud.
 And that’s just not scalable.
 And how do you assign different identities in different clouds that belongs to the essentially the same pre sequels?
 And governing the policies around that identity association?
 That’s a challenge, and cloud-agnostic abstraction’s definitely help in this case.

 But we will also discuss what are the cases that such abstraction is not possible yet?
 Secondly declarative infrastructure is insufficient to solve life cycle management.
 Invest in a tool that allows orchestration.
 Life cycle management right here refers to a cluster of version upgrades or stepping out additional clusters by some predefined configurations.
 Orchestration becomes a key right here and we are operating at a scale of hundreds of clusters.
 The best in provisioning tools that has the melting point that supports this complicated orchestration, because your infrastructure might be integrated with application on boarding and appointments as well as non cloud native infrastructure.